pyflosic/fodMC/README.md

 you need to change the executable name in the run.sh file.

 ## Running the code (Python-based GUI)

-Go to the folder *pyfodMC_GUI*.
+Go to the folder *python_GUI*.
 In the *examples* folder, one can find how to use the graphical user interface (GUI) of the fodMC.

 Thanks goes to Sebastian Schwalbe for developing this GUI.

 ## Running the code (Python)
-In the folder *python*, there is a Python-Overlay of the fodMC.
+In the folder *pyfodMC*, there is a Python-Overlay of the fodMC.

 Thanks goes to Sebastian Schwalbe to develop this.

-## Versions
-* The original fodMC code is called *fodMC_alex.f90*.
-* The next major update was included in *fodMC_motif.f90*, where structural motifs are used for core FODs (instead of using MC to get them).

-## Manual/Tutorial
+## Tutorials

-There is a manual in the 'doc' folder, called fodMC.pdf.
-Furthermore, there are several tutorial videos about the usage and handling of the fodMC at youtube, at the channel 'The extended Physiker Clan'.
+There are several tutorial videos about the usage and handling of the fodMC at youtube, at the channel 'The extended Physiker Clan'.